BeyondTheClouds/enoslib/docs/theyuseit.rst

   Technology and Science (CloudCom), Nicosia, Cyprus, December 2018,

 - Ronan-Alexandre Cherrueau, Matthieu Simonin, Alexandre Van Kempen.
   EnosStack: A LAMP-like stack for the experimenter.
-In the proceedings of the IEEE International Conference on Computer Communications (INFOCOM WKSHPS), Honolulu (HI), USA, April 2018.
+In proceedings of the IEEE International Conference on Computer Communications (INFOCOM WKSHPS), Honolulu (HI), USA, April 2018.

 - Daniele Santoro, Daniel Zozin, Daniele Pizzolli, Francesco de Pellegrini, Silvio Cretti.
   Foggy: A Platform for Workload Orchestration in a Fog Computing Environment.
-  In the proceedings of the 9th IEEE International Conference on Cloud Computing Technology and Science (CloudCom), Hong Kong, China, December 2017.
+  In proceedings of the 9th IEEE International Conference on Cloud Computing Technology and Science (CloudCom), Hong Kong, China, December 2017.

 - Ronan-Alexandre Cherrueau, Dimitri Pertin, Anthony Simonet, Adrien Lebre, Matthieu Simonin: Toward a Holistic Framework for Conducting Scientific Evaluations of OpenStack.
-In the proceedings of the 17th IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing (CCGrid), Madrid, Spain, May 2017.
+In proceedings of the 17th IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing (CCGrid), Madrid, Spain, May 2017.

 Projects